Intelligence Chairman Accuses Obama Aids of Hundreds of Unmasking Requests

 The kind of "bounty" program you suggest would do nothing more than invite abuse and promote a cavalier attitude among low level intelligence personnel.
 It is most definitely not in the best interests of the US government, the people in general, and potential victims of that abuse.
 Does that mean that some people will get away with crimes?
 Probably.
 But then our justice system is specifically designed to give the benefit of the doubt to the accused, as it should be.

-Political purposes (Score:4, Insightful)
+Political purposes (Score:5, Insightful)

 Vague accusations from one of Trump's people (Score:5, Insightful)